kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 potential innovation within technical writing: *making our documentation websites more of a two-way exchange of information*.
 The status quo in technical writing is a one-way flow of information.
-We, the authors, publish content to our documentation websites, and then have very little visibility into whether our audience is successfully receiving the knowledge that we're attempting to transfer.
+We, the authors, publish content to our documentation websites, and then have very little visibility into whether our audience is successfully learning.

 This initial implementation of self-assessments is a step closer to my dream of a two-way exchange of information, but we're not there yet.
 Web DevRel (our team) values scrappiness, so for this initial